giorgiasampo/Foodata/README.md

 Catches the eye....

 # Greenhouse gas emissions and food production for country
-In 10 years:
+For this visualization we opted for a graph that takes into account greenhouse pollution, agriculture and livestock products in 10 years, considering the media of the emissions in this period:
 - maggior produttori agriculture: 1.
-France, Germany, 3.
+France, Germany,() 3.
 Poland, 4.
-Romania, 5.
+Romania), 5.
 Italy -> poland e romania no dati x pollution
 - maggiori produttori livestock: 1.
 Germany, 2.
 France, (3.
 Poland 4.
 Netherlands) 5.
-Italy
+Italy, 6. denmark, 7.
+IRELAND

+- greenhouse: 1.
+IRELAND (livestock: 7 place) 2. portugal, 3. germany, 4. italy (livestock and agri 5th)

 # Greenhouse gas emissions per sector